watbulb/FireHawk/Home.md

 The default username is **fireuser** and the password is **firehawk**.

 > Set new password: `passwd`  (can also be set during installation using **userpw** in [installer-config.txt](#installer-customization)
-> Configure your default locale: `dpkg-reconfigure locales`
+> Configure your default locale if needed: `dpkg-reconfigure locales`
 > Configure your timezone: `dpkg-reconfigure tzdata`

 The latest kernel and firmware packages are now automatically installed during the unattended installation process.
 If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the system or installer-config.